The Founder's Guide: Top 5 Personal CRMs to Master Your LinkedIn Network

 For a Powerful Free Option & In-Person Events: Choose Wave Connect

 What sets Kondo apart from the other options is that it doesn't require you to maintain a separate database of contacts—it transforms LinkedIn itself into your CRM.
-For founders who do most of their networking on LinkedIn, this approach eliminates the friction of switching between platforms and manually updating contact information.

 Frequently Asked Questions